The following accessories are available for the MicroSet Clock Timer by special request.

 To read about this sensor, CLICK HERE. $50 each

 Atmospheric Sensor This sensor allows you to measure the barometric pressure, temperature, and humidity while you gather rate readings.
 Installation requires changes to the timer (to add a new jack for the sensor).
-Actual use requires Windows Interface Software version 2.4 or 3.4 which can plot the sensor readings and rate simultaneously and show you how the timepiece responds to changes in the environment.
+Actual use requires the Windows Interface Software, which can plot the sensor readings and rate simultaneously and show you how the timepiece responds to changes in the environment.

 To read about this sensor, CLICK HERE. $225 each